-These consolidated financial statements have been prepared on a going concern basis in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards board ("IASB").
-The financial statements were approved by the Company's Board of Directors and authorized for issue on December 14, 2016.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The financial statements were approved by the Company's Board of Directors and authorized for issue on December 19, 2017.